helium/HIP/0053-mobile-dao.md

 ![https://lh4.googleusercontent.com/C-qT_FXuoqgiiQVfj29PUEtMI7G1SKIPHh1wWHJOUn2ykffTRR0TXyUgBkGFYNAnh01FogvbHStLq6KPfaz-1imYEFT8L9JMGH4ACiaSLth-XLwWYgUVdFtFpBqXJ0pO073at5zNOx1za7SLKQ](https://lh4.googleusercontent.com/C-qT_FXuoqgiiQVfj29PUEtMI7G1SKIPHh1wWHJOUn2ykffTRR0TXyUgBkGFYNAnh01FogvbHStLq6KPfaz-1imYEFT8L9JMGH4ACiaSLth-XLwWYgUVdFtFpBqXJ0pO073at5zNOx1za7SLKQ)

-Tokens related to data credit burn are distributed in direct proportion to the number of DCs burned and are a function of amount of data offloaded by a particular hotspot and price of DC set by the DAO.
+Tokens related to data credit burn are distributed in direct proportion to the number of DCs burned and are a function of amount of data offloaded by a particular Hotspot and price of DC set by the DAO.
 See Data Transfer Mechanism and Pricing section for more details.

 ### _Emissions Curve_